-8 Days of Guided Tour Packed with Cultural High, Scenic Mountains and Touch of Luxury
+8 Days of Bisket festival Guided Tour Packed with Cultural High, Scenic Mountains and Touch of Luxury

 Inspired by the feedback from Australian Travel Photographer of the year Cameron Cope, and from a coverage on 'GET LOST' travel magazine, we have designed this rare opportunity to experience NEPAL's most cultural city and colourful festival, which not many tourists know about.

-Bisket Festival tour provides the perfect package for the culture and tradition enthusiast.
+This 8 day Bisket Festival tour in Nepal from Australia provides the perfect package for the culture and tradition enthusiast.
 In offering you an exceptional opportunity to observe an indigenous religious festival – a ritual observed since medieval times – this tour provides a unique insight into various aspects of Nepalese culture as well a chance to interact with locals in joint celebration, making for an authentic and enjoyable personal journey which will leave you with a string of lifelong memories.

 Nepal, Bisket Festival and Bhaktapur city